Weather Strip

 The exact number of inches (or mm) expected per hour is shown in the legend.

 If the expected precipitation is snow, the bars represent the equivalent amount of meltwater, so you can compare precipitation across rain-snow transitions.
-Meanwhile, the legend label shows the expected snow accumulation in inches (or mm).
+Meanwhile, the legend label shows the expected snow accumulation in inches (or cm).

 Slushy snow is much denser than powdery snow, so forecasted snow amounts and meltwater amounts don't always move in lock-step.
 For example, as the snow transitions from slushy to powdery, the rate of snow accumulation could increase even as the meltwater equivalent decreases.